 Biosimilars Patent Challenges at the PTAB

-This webinar will cover biosimilar patent challenges at the PTAB.
-We will explore topics including:
+This webinar covers biosimilar patent challenges at the PTAB.
+We explore topics including:

 - The type of biologics patents being challenged at the PTAB and the success rate for each type

 - Timing of challenges relative to aBLA filing/litigation

 - Number of challenges for given patent/given drug

 - Implications of results of these PTAB challenges for biologics manufacturers

 - Strategies for biosimilars companies in light of PTAB stats